isomerpages/mol-articles/financial-articles/support-schemes.md

 # Pre-existing support schemes

-Consider some of these pre-existing support schemes, which help to:
+That's not all.
+You may also consider some of these pre-existing support schemes, which help to:

 * Lower your HDB mortgage installments or sublet of room(s) to generate additional income.